SmingHub/Sming/Sming/Arch/Host/README.rst

 For Linux, you may require the ``gcc-multilib`` and ``g++-multilib`` packages to build 32-bit executables on a 64-bit OS.

+MacOS comes pre-installed with ``Apple Clang`` as the standard toolchain.
+This should be sufficient to build Sming in Host mode.

 For Windows, make sure your ``MinGW`` distro is up to date.
 See :doc:`/getting-started/windows/index` for further details.